ASSOS-GET-MEDIA/Uni/readme.md

 ### /!\ Important /!\
 don't forget to install bootstrap packages with the following lines :
 > npm i bootstrap@5.3.3
 > npm i bootstrap-icons

 ---

-## Welcome in the sorce code of Universee V2 !
+## Welcome in the source code of Universee V2 !
 Many changes has occured since Uni V1
 Better, faster, Simpler, everything we dreamed of is on Uni V2